bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-fields.md

 - examples are missing (in other languages)
 - success response is missing
 - error response is missing
-- links to pages that have not yet been created are not specified
+- links to yet-to-be-created pages are not specified

 {% endnote %}